Welcome to Barker’s Creek Landcare and Wildlife Group

 - In My Back Yard (IMBY) – Local people caring for public land adjacent to their properties.

-We encourage members to put the third Sunday of the month in their diaries.
+We encourage members to put the fourth Sunday of the month in their diaries.
+Our working bees start at 9.30am and finish by noon.
 A week or so before the actual date an e-mail will be sent with all the final details – where, what, when and why?
 It needs to be said that after each working bee we enjoy, what can only be called, a scrumptious morning tea.
 All that hard work makes us hungry.

 We are now into our third decade and going strong.
 You can read our current 5 year action plan by downloading the PDF below.